 After awhile, your brain gets sick of being interrupted all the time and you stop saying them.
 It worked for a good two or three years.
 They’ve crept back into my vocab, and my writing, but I aim to remedy this!

 Yes, you read correctly.
 You’re probably not blind, but you could learn Braille anyway.
 First, you learn to read the dots with your eyes and interpret them as letters, and then you learn contractions “ed” and “and” and “st”, etc. It’s super easy, like learning a secret code, and will make trips in elevators more fun.

 Also, you learn something of what it would be like to lose one of your senses.
 You understand that, no matter what happens to you, the world keeps turning, and dragging you with it.
 You can survive anything.

 41. Wear a Mask

 If you’re feeling lonely and self-conscious, why not hide your face with a mask?
 If you want to hide away, hide behind a wall of latex or leather or sequins or lace.
-You can find venetian masks at Masquerade Magic or cyber masks at Obscuria.
+Here’s a gorgeous Venetian mask!

 You know exercise is good for you, and it makes you feel good.
 So exercise!
 Run around the block, do star jumps in the living room.
-Find the local ice-skating rink or rock climbing wall, hike through the park, practise yoga, salsa dancing or burlesque (you can find lots of free lessons on youtube).
+Find the local ice-skating rink or rock climbing wall, hike through the park, practice yoga, salsa dancing or burlesque.
+You can find lots of free lessons on Youtube.

 45. Worship a new God